Law of consecration: The Church of Jesus Christ of Latter-day Saints

 During the 1850s, Brigham Young, leader of the Church of Jesus Christ of Latter-day Saints (LDS Church), attempted to revive the law of consecration.
-The US Congress used this practice to delay granting land ownership to Utah Territory.
+The United States Congress used this practice to delay granting land ownership to Utah Territory.
 Under scrutiny from the national press and facing advancing federal troops, the church dropped the plan in 1857 in favor of the law of tithing.
-Since that time, the LDS Church has not asked its members to give all of their property to the church: leaders of the church have taught that members "are not now required to live the law of consecration".
+Since that time, the LDS Church has not asked its members to give all of their property to the church: leaders have taught that members "are not now required to live the law of consecration".
 However, adherents covenant with God to accept the law of consecration as part of the temple endowment ceremony.

 In the 1970s, LDS Church apostle Bruce R. McConkie stated that "[t]he law of consecration is that we consecrate our time, our talents, and our money and property to the cause of the Church: such are to be available to the extent they are needed to further the Lord's interests on earth."

 Rather than fully living the United Order to keep the law of consecration, members are asked to tithe their income to support the church, to pay a generous monthly fast offering to care for the poor, and to donate their time and talents in assisting in the operation of the church.